 Can you trust social media?
 Well, the challenge for anyone is that the vast amounts of information now available online can support or disprove any theory you may have.
 In essence, you can reinforce any bias towards any information you might have or want to know – just ask any question in Google for an answer to back you up.

 Overall, the biggest concern that many people have about social media is the fact that social media companies can access their data.

 People are often not aware that when they sign up for a social media account, they are giving the company behind the social media a significant amount of control over their data.

 In many cases, social media companies can see the people you talk to and when you talk to them so always make sure you check your privacy settings within your account.

 They can also see the websites you visit and what you like or dislike about them.
 This isn’t necessarily a bad thing.
 Social media producers need this data in order to provide users with better service.
 However, most people don’t realise this when they sign up.

 Generally, social media is still a force for good and has a lot to offer the world.
-Can you trust social media moving forwards?
-Well, I think the key to using it, positively is to not let your emotions get the better of you and question your assumptions and not believe the first thing you see, watch or read before you share it.
+Can you trust social media moving forward?
+Well, I think the key to using it, positively is to not let your emotions get the better of you question your assumptions and not believe the first thing you see, watch or read before you share it.